apache/accumulo-website/output/README.md

-Next, use [Bundler] to install [Jekyll] and other dependencies needed to run the website (this command assumes your current working directory is your clone of this repository with the `master` branch checked out, because that's where the Gemfile dependency list exists).
+Next, use [Bundler] to install [Jekyll] and other dependencies needed to run the website (this command assumes your current working directory is your clone of this repository with the `main` branch checked out, because that's where the Gemfile dependency list exists).

 ```bash